noapeled/GloolaServer/README.md

         caretaker: { userid: ..., name: [...], email: ... }
     }

-The nag is repeated once an hour, until the patient either accepts or rejects the request, see next.
+The server then repeats the nag once an hour, until the patient either accepts or rejects the request, see next.

 ## Patient Accepts or Rejects a Caretaker Request